-There is also the availability of applying for an Australian passport and being able re-enter Australia freely without any hassle.
+There is also the availability of applying for an Australian passport and being able to re-enter Australia freely without any hassle.
 If abroad after they’ve gained citizenship, a citizen can request aid from an Australian official.
 The citizen can also register children that have been born abroad as Australian citizens.

 If the citizen is engaged in an academic career, then they can apply for student loans and student allowances as well.